Distillation: Islamic Golden Age

+Medieval China

+The distillation of beverages began in the Southern Song (10th–13th century) and Jin (12th–13th century) dynasties, according to archaeological evidence.
 A still was found in an archaeological site in Qinglong, Hebei province, China, dating back to the 12th century.
-Distilled beverages were common during the Yuan dynasty (13th–14th centuries).
+Distilled beverages were common during the Yuan dynasty (13th–14th century).

+Modern era

 In 1500, German alchemist Hieronymus Brunschwig published Liber de arte distillandi de simplicibus (The Book of the Art of Distillation out of Simple Ingredients), the first book solely dedicated to the subject of distillation, followed in 1512 by a much expanded version.
+Right after that, in 1518, the oldest surviving distillery in Europe, The Green Tree Distillery, was founded.

-In 1651, John French published The Art of Distillation, the first major English compendium on the practice, but it has been claimed that much of it derives from Braunschweig's work.
+In 1651, John French published The Art of Distillation, the first major English compendium on the practice, but it has been claimed that much of it derives from Brunschwig's work.
 This includes diagrams with people in them showing the industrial rather than bench scale of the operation.

 As alchemy evolved into the science of chemistry, vessels called retorts became used for distillations.
 Both alembics and retorts are forms of glassware with long necks pointing to the side at a downward angle to act as air-cooled condensers to condense the distillate and let it drip downward for collection.
 Later, copper alembics were invented.
-Riveted joints were often kept tight by using various mixtures, for instance a dough made of rye flour.
+Riveted joints were often kept tight by using various mixtures, for instance, a dough made of rye flour.
 These alembics often featured a cooling system around the beak, using cold water, for instance, which made the condensation of alcohol more efficient.
 These were called pot stills.
 Today, the retorts and pot stills have been largely supplanted by more efficient distillation methods in most industrial processes.
 However, the pot still is still widely used for the elaboration of some fine alcohols, such as cognac, Scotch whisky, Irish whiskey, tequila, rum, cachaça, and some vodkas.
 Pot stills made of various materials (wood, clay, stainless steel) are also used by bootleggers in various countries.
 Small pot stills are also sold for use in the domestic production of flower water or essential oils.